fourstix/Elfos-print/README.md

 All libraries used in this code are copyright their respective authors.

-This code is based on a Elf/OS code libraries written by Mike Riley and assembled with the RcAsm assembler also written by Mike Riley and use the Adafruit Thermal Printer library written by Limor Fried/Ladyada for Adafruit Industries, with contributions from the open source community.
+This code is based on a Elf/OS code libraries written by Mike Riley and assembled with the Asm/02 assembler also written by Mike Riley and use the Adafruit Thermal Printer library written by Limor Fried/Ladyada for Adafruit Industries, with contributions from the open source community.

 Elf/OS
 Copyright (c) 2004-2021 by Mike Riley